 Can public key encryption be built from one-way functions?
 Is it just a matter of time before the community solves this problem, or are this problem and others like it actually impossible?
 This question is addressed by black box impossibilities, which show, relative to certain techniques, that such a result is indeed impossible.
 Black box impossibilities help guide protocol design by showing which techniques won't work.
 The proofs of such impossibilities can draw on interesting mathematical tools from linear algebra, graph theory, are more.

 The leakage profile in our construction of practical order revealing encryption (ORE).
-Like all known practical ORE schemes, our scheme leakes more than just the order of plaintexts.
+Like all known practical ORE schemes, our scheme leaks more than just the order of plaintexts.
 Unlike other leakage profiles, however, this leakage is invariant under multiplying all plaintexts by 2.
 With some additional processing, this allows us to construct parameter-hiding ORE, which hides the scale and shift of the underlying plaintext distribution.
 Parameter hiding is the only known semantically meaningful privacy notion achieved by practical ORE schemes.
 See .

 Property Preserving Encryption